Starla2u/ReverseShellBotnet/README.md

-# A reverse shell that can be used for botnet etc with discord webhook notifys for user
+# A reverse shell that can be used for botnet

+Changelog
+- [x] Removed Discord Webhook Notifer
+- [x] Added more commands

 TODO
 - [x] Add classes